 An Eye to History: Preserving for Future Generations

 In the early 1980s, as Mac set to work compiling for his family a journal of his life and career, Lois composed a family history and histories of several organizations for which she served as secretary or historian.
 Assuming positions on boards of directors allowed Lois to put to work her "ahead-of-the-curve" computer skills.
 At home, Lois was the principal family photographer and clipper of tear sheets and she kept a growing library of family scrapbooks and files of philanthropic endeavors that she would enjoy sharing with her children and grandchildren when they visited.
 Mac became a frequent speaker and she helped type and archive many of these.
-They attended many graduations, were awarded numerous honorary degrees, and served as cheerleaders for many of the community organizations and initiatives they supported.
+They attended many graduations, were awarded numerous honorary degrees, and supported many community organizations and initiatives.

 The 1980s were busy years for Lois and Mac, both as donors and as patriarch and matriarch for their extended families.
 Their philanthropy, which is documented in Mac’s journal and “Hands On” Philanthropy, encompassed numerous projects in Chittenden Country, Vermont; in Rochester, New York; and Mac’s community of Athens, Ohio.
 Highlights include the building of a new visitors center and relocation of a round barn as the “Gateway Center” of the Shelburne Museum in 1986 and the endowment of a professorship in muscular-skeletal research at the UVM School of Medicine in 1987.
 The couple were recipients as well as donors: they were awarded honorary doctoral law degrees by the University of Vermont in May 1983 and UVM’s highest award, the Ira Allen Award, in 1988.